Children's Day 2022: Why Is It Celebrated, How Schools Can Celebrate

 Children’s Day Celebration- Seth Anandram Jaipuria School, Ghaziabad

 Seth Anandram Jaipuria Public School, Ghaziabad, held Children’s Day celebrations 2021 with great excitement and gaiety.
 The school executed some great children’s day ideas.
 “The school planned an intriguing storytelling session, a puppet show, and an online art and craft project for the kids in the pre-primary wing.
 Owing to Covid- 19, the safety and health of children were taken care of.
-Teachers and a few students collaborated on campus for a children's day activity, which was to put on an exciting concert which the rest of the students could attend online, from home.” said the school website.
+Teachers and a few students collaborated on campus for a children's day activities, which was to put on an exciting concert which the rest of the students could attend online, from home.” said the school website.

 Also Read | World Children’s Day 2021: Know History, Theme, Events, Wishes